LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-2/studio/_index.md

 ## Part 1: EDA

- Use data from the states.csv table unless otherwise noted.
+**Use data from the states.csv table unless otherwise noted.**

- In this section, we are looking nationwide.
+In this section, we will be looking at the overall nationwide data.
+Use the US Regional Codes Table above to create a group for each region using the `State` field.

 Create a viz for each of the following questions:

-1. How many visits occurred in each region?
+1. How many library visits occurred in each region?

-   1. How does that compare to circulation transactions?
+   Then, how do library visits compare to circulation transactions for each region?

-1. Compare Library Programs against State Population.
+1. Compare Library Programs against State Population for each region.

-   1. Try something other than a bar chart.
+   **Try something other than a bar chart.**
    1. Explore the marks card.
 Add at least one feature.

-1. How many visits in each region compared to the End Date?
+1. How many library visits are there for each region compared by End Date?

-   1. Hint: Use the End date from the `libraries.csv` file.
+   Use the End date from the `libraries.csv` file.

-      1. Pull other elements from the `states.csv` file.
+   Pull other elements from the `states.csv` file.
-      1. Hide the `Null` values in your final viz.
+   Hide the `Null` values in your final viz.

-   1. Use the US Regional Codes Table above to create aliases for each region.

-      1. Hint: Rename the Region only at this time.
-      1. Don't worry about states right now.

 ## Part 2: Collect Your Data

 Begin working with your assigned region.
 Remember to use the table above to help with managing and organizing your data and use data from the `states.csv` table unless otherwise noted.

-Create collections to hold your data:
+Create a collection to hold your data:

-1. Set Your Data.

-   1. Select your region as a set.

-      1. We are going to compare your region to the rest of the US.
-      1. Give this set a name so that you can easily find and use it.

-1. Group Your Data.

-   1. Group the states within your region as a whole.

-      1. Give this group a name.
-      1. If you used the “State Code” field for your group, you will need to create aliases for the state number to either the name or abbreviation.
-      1. For example, “51” becomes “Virginia” or “VA”.
-      1. See [document page D-44](https://www.imls.gov/sites/default/files/fy2014_pls_data_file_documentation.pdf) for the state codes.

-   1. Group the states individually.

-      1. Give this group a name.

-1. Organizing Your Collections.

-   1. If you want to create a hierarchy to better organize your data or drill down at some point, this is your choice.

-      1. You can create vizzes with or without hierarchies.
-      1. It is your choice.
+1. Using the groups created in Part 1, create a set that only includes your group's region.
+Change the set to 'Show members in Set' from the dropdown menu for the field.
+Rename the set to match your region's name.

 **Questions to Answer with a Viz**

 Now that you have organized your data, you are ready to explore your region.

-Create a new worksheet for each question using either your sets or groups.
+Create a new worksheet for each question.
+Answer them using your set and the overall regions (when necessary).

 1. How many Central Libraries vs Branch Libraries are in each state within your region?

-   1. How many bookmobiles?
-   1. Add a tooltip or make an interactive filter card.
+Then, add in how many bookmobiles are in each state in your region.

 1. How many Young Adult (YA) library programs does each state in your region host and how many individuals attend?

-   1. Add a detail and a label to this viz.

-1. Between Central Libraries and Branch Libraries in your region, how many employees are Librarians?
+1. For Central Libraries and Branch Libraries in your region, how many employees are Librarians?

-   1. Use the marks card to show data about Librarians.

 1. How many Librarians hold an MLS degree in your region compared to the rest of the US?

-   1. Compared to how many Total Staff?
-   1. Use a new chart format (if possible).
+Then, compare the number of librarians that hold an MLS degree to the number of total staff for your region and the rest of the US.

 1. How do circulation transactions compare between your region and the rest of the US over 2013-2014?

    1. Hint: Use the End Date pill.
 Hide any Null values, we only want reported values at this time.
-   1. Add a label.

 ## Part 3: Create a Dashboard